Ohmydish.com

 Finishing the acacia beignets -- 10 minutes

-DIP the flowers into the batter and fry them on both sides.
+Dip the flowers into the batter and fry them on both sides.
 Don't fry them too long, make sure they're beautiful golden brown.
 Use a skimmer to transfer them to a paper kitchen towel to remove any excess oil.

-REPEAT until all the flowers have been fried and serve them immediately with vanilla sugar.
+Repeat until all the flowers have been fried and serve them immediately with vanilla sugar.
 These beignets are delicious in combination with strawberries and vanilla ice cream.
 Enjoy!

 Our Acacia tree